niell-ion/TXRX-Doc-Hub/docs/switchgap/switchgap_toc.md

 ### 3.1 Setup
 * Installing the reader
 * Installing the target plate
-* Calibrating the gap offset

 ### 3.2 Calibration
+* Setting the gap offset

 ### 3.3 Usage Instructions